 Theological preparation should include the topical areas listed below.
 Candidates will differ in their levels of theological astuteness, so the topics should be selected based on the need of the candidate.
-For example, if the deity of Christ is already a well-studied topic by a candidate, he will not need a new study on that topic.
+For example, if the candidate has already thoroughly studied the deity of Christ, he will not need a new study on that topic.
 Other topics may need more study.
-In the end, however, the candidate should be tested on ALL the topics.
+In the end, however, the candidate should be tested on all the topics.

 The goal is to not just "finish the elder preparation course" but to know well the key doctrines.
-The candidate must be able to articulate them well, know the key scriptures involved and understand at least some of the refutations of common erroneous teachings concerning those topics.
+The candidate must be able to articulate them well, know the key Scriptures involved, and understand at least some of the refutations of common erroneous teachings concerning those topics.

-We suggest first completing the online lessons $\underline{Protecting Against False Teachers}^1$ and $\underline{A Call to Study}^2$ prior to the study of the doctrinal topics listed below.
+We suggest first completing the online lessons Protecting Against False Teachers and A Call to Study prior to the study of the doctrinal topics listed below: